StoneMasons4106/sleeper-ffl-discordbot/README.md

 ## Features

+* Help command with full list of commands, categories, and helpful links to Github, Patreon and Top.gg.
+    * Use the syntax (prefix)help (command) to get details on a specific command, and expected syntax.

 * Specific information about your league such as the names, members, trade deadline, and starting week of the playoffs.

 * See your matchups and scoreboards for the current week.